aperezdc/gnarl/doc/quickstart.rst

 Better Validation
 =================

 Remember that e-mail addresses were not being verified for correctness?
-Lasso can automate additional validation for us as well.
+Gnarl can automate additional validation for us as well.
 First, let's define a validation function for e-mail addresses:

    >>> def validate_email(email):
    ...     if "@" not in email:  # Naïve check
-   ...         raise lasso.SchemaError("{!r} does not contain @".format(email))
+   ...         raise gnarl.SchemaError("{!r} does not contain @".format(email))
    ...     return email
    ...

-The :class:`lasso.Use` helper class can be used to wrap a validation function and use it as part of the schema.
-We still want to ensure that the value is a string, and so :class:`lasso.And` is used to instruct the validation engine to ensure that the value is a string, *and* that the validation function does not raise an error:
+The :class:`gnarl.Use` helper class can be used to wrap a validation function and use it as part of the schema.
+We still want to ensure that the value is a string, and so :class:`gnarl.And` is used to instruct the validation engine to ensure that the value is a string, *and* that the validation function does not raise an error:

-   >>> class User(lasso.Schemed):
+   >>> class User(gnarl.Schemed):
    ...     __schema__ = {
    ...         "name": str,
-   ...         "email": lasso.And(str, validate_email),
+   ...         "email": gnarl.And(str, validate_email),
    ...     }
    ...